Pierre-Emerick Aubameyang is on a mission to win his first European honour – UEFA.com sings the praises of the Arsenal forward.

 Claims to fame

-• Aubameyang's youth career was circuitous as he followed his father, Gabonese international Pierre; he thus spent time with the likes of Le Havre, Toulouse, Nice, Rouen and Corsican side Bastia, moving to AC Milan in summer 2006.
+• Aubameyang's youth career was circuitous as he followed his father, Gabonese international Pierre; he thus spent time with the likes of Nice, Laval, Rouen and Corsican side Bastia, moving to AC Milan in 2007.

 • Milan had previously signed both of Aubameyang's older half-brothers, Catilina and Willy.
 "We don't have the same mother so I've only known Catilina and Willy since I was nine," 'PEA' explained.
 Oddly, Pierre-Emerick – by far the most successful of the three – was the only Aubameyang not to make a senior appearance for the Rossoneri.